Luxembourg employment law is mainly based on:

 An employment contract entered into for an indefinite period of time may be terminated by the employer for serious and real cause with a notice period, by giving notice to the employee.

 The employee may also terminate the employment contract by giving notice to the employer in accordance with the provisions of the Labour Code.

 In case of a dismissal with notice, the reasons for dismissal must be supported by demonstrable and explicit facts, including reasons in relation to:

-- c the operating needs of the business, establishment or department.
+- the operating needs of the business, establishment or department.

-Unlike laws in other jurisdictions, Luxembourg law provides that notice takes effect only on the 1st or the 15th of the month.
-Thus, notice given before the 15th of the month takes effect on the 15th of the same month and notice given after the 14th takes effect on the 1st of the following month.
+Unlike laws in other jurisdictions, Luxembourg law provides that notice takes effect only on the first day or the 15th day of the month.
+Thus, notice given before the 15th of the month takes effect on the 15th of the same month and notice given after the 14th takes effect on the first day of the following month.

 Dismissal without notice

 Dismissal without notice is possible in the event of gross misconduct by the employee.
 Gross misconduct is considered conduct that immediately and definitively makes it impossible to continue the employment relationship.
 The appraisal of this notion is purely factual and rests with the courts, which consider the employee's professional behaviour, level of education, social situation and any other relevant factors to determine his or her responsibility.

 Before notifying an employee of his or her dismissal resulting from gross misconduct, the employer may temporarily suspend the employee, with immediate effect and without any particular form.
 Until the employer provides notification of the dismissal, the payment of the remuneration must be maintained.